betolink/mockJS/README.md

 ## What is it?

 MockJS provides an easy way to mock up http GET responses.
-Mocked responses are uploaded file via an HTTP post to the base URL, this file will be returned as a response using an HTTP GET request to the same base url.
+Responses are uploaded via HTTP posts to a base URL, this file will be returned using an HTTP GET request to the same base url.
 This is very useful for testing REST clients i.e. if we have a website that consumes dynamically generated rss feeds via HTTP GET requests.